pyeventsourcing/eventsourcing/README.md

     else:
         raise Exception("Failed to control concurrency of 'b'.")

-    # Refresh 'b', it has been updated with the value just given to 'a'.
+    # Refresh object 'b', so that 'b' has the current state of the entity.
     b = app.example_repository[entity1.id]
     assert b.foo == 'bar6'

-    # Updating instance 'b' now works because 'b' is up-to-date.
+    # Changing the entity using instance 'b' now works because 'b' is up to date.
     b.foo = 'bar7'
     assert app.example_repository[entity1.id].foo == 'bar7'

-    # And we cannot update 'a' because it is behind.
+    # Now 'a' does not have the current state of the entity, and cannot be changed.
     try:
         a.foo = 'bar8'
     except ConcurrencyError: